UBC-CIC/parkinsons-survey-app/docs/DeploymentGuide.md

     `final APIUrl = '[API_URL]/presigned-url';`

     Be sure to replace the `[YOUR_API_KEY]` and `[API_URL]`.\
-    The `[YOUR_API_KEY]` should match the API key you generated and entered into AWS Secrets Manager when deploying the backend.\
+    The `[YOUR_API_KEY]` should match the API key you generated and entered into AWS Secrets Manager when deploying the backend.
+If needed this key cn be viewed and retrieved from the AWS Secrets Manager console under `AWS Secrets Manager > Secrets > APIKey > Secret Value > Retrieve Secret Value`\
     The `[API_URL]` should correspond to the URL of the API Gateway you deployed.
 This URL can be found in the **AWS Console** in the **Amazon API Gateway Console** under **ParkinsonsAPI > Stages > prod > Invoke URL**.
 Be sure to append `'/presigned-url'`to the API Gateway URL as shown above.

 ## Update the Survey (Optional)